matsumonkie/qmk_firmware/keyboard/ergodox_ez/keymaps/keymap_bepo_README.md

 1. Download dfu-programmer and avr-gcc-libc (gcc-avr binutils-avr avr-libc)
 2. Download and install the [Teensy Loader](https://www.pjrc.com/teensy/loader.html)
-3. Edit this file, changing keycodes to your liking (see "Finding the keycodes you need" below).
-Try to edit the comments as well, so the "text graphics" represent your layout correctly.
-6. Compile your firmware by running `make clean` followed by `make KEYMAP=your_name`.
+3. Compile your firmware by running `make clean` followed by `make KEYMAP=your_name`.
 Note that you must omit the `keymap_` prefix for your filename in this command -- for example, `make KEYMAP=german`.
 This will result in a hex file, which will always be called `ergodox_ez.hex`, regardless of your keymap name.
 6. Flash this hex file using the [Teensy loader](https://www.pjrc.com/teensy/loader.html) as described in step 4 in the "Easy Way" above.
 7. Submit your work as a pull request to this repository, so others can also use it. :)